 South San Francisco voters approved Measure W, a half-cent transaction and use tax in November 2015.
 As part of the Measure W implementation process, the City appointed members to serve on the Measure W Citizens’ Oversight Committee.
 The Oversight Committee reports to the City Council regarding the collection and expenditure of Measure W funds.

-The Citizens' Oversight Committee meetings are held at the Municipal Services Building, 33 Arroyo Drive, Council Chambers, every EVEN month on the first Wednesday of that month at 6:30 p.m.
+The Citizens' Oversight Committee meetings are held at the City Manager's Conference Room, City Hall, 400 Grand Avenue, South San Francisco, CA 94080, every EVEN month on the first Wednesday of that month at 6:30 p.m.

 The Citizens' Oversight Committee consists of five members appointed by the City Council.